 EVALUATIONS WEIGHT DELIVERABLE DESCRIPTION Simulation Practice Round & Team Charter 25% Deliverable during Tutorial: 1.
 Complete the Team Chater as a group.
-2. Complete the Practice Round on Praxar individually.
-Note: You must be in attendance of the Tutorial to earn the marks.
-Simulation Round One 25% Deliverable during each simulation tutorial: 1.
-Complete simulation round on Praxar as a group.
-2. Complete Logbook entry after simulation on Praxar individually.
-Simulation Round Two 25% Note: You must be in attendance for each tutorial to earn full points for that week.
-You must work collaboratively as a team to complete the Simulation Round Three 25% Your Logbook entries will be considered valid ONLY if you participated in the simulation that week.
+(10%) 2.
+Complete Praxar Tutorial (7.5%) 3.
+Complete one Practice Round on Praxar individually (7.5%) Note: You must be in attendance of the Tutorial to earn the marks.
+Simulation Round One Simulation Round One25%Deliverables: 1.
+Complete each simulation round on group.
+(6.25%)2.
+Achieve a minimum 50% engagement simulation as measured by (1) Read Simulation Round Two 25% Read Advice (3) Consult Business Indicators and (4) Consult the Podium for the standing of the business (6.25%) 3.
+Complete Logbook entry after each simulation round on Praxar individually.
+(6.25%)

+4. Complete 360° Assessment after each simulation round on Praxar individually.
+(6.25%) Simulation Round Three 25% Note: You must be in attendance for each tutorial to earn credit for the work completed.
+You must work on the simulation platform with your own login credential.
+You must work collaboratively as a team to complete the simulation live during each tutorial.
+Your Logbook entry and 360 feedback will be considered valid ONLY if you participated in the simulation that week.